 Now that you know the factors that influence pricing, let’s dive into how you can sell sports cards to make extra cash!

-If you want to make money online by selling sports cards, you definitely have plenty of options these days.
+If you want to make money online or in person by selling sports cards, you definitely have plenty of options these days.

 Beckett is one of the best places to sell sports cards because it has pricing guides and checklists that are helpful for anyone looking to sell and trade cards.

 Anyone can trade cards on the platform, but the only way you can actually sell your sports cards for cash is becoming a registered dealer on the marketplace.